hmrc/partnership-identification-frontend/TestREADME.md

 #### POST test-only/verification-question/journey

 ---
 Stubs creating a Business Verification journey.
 The Business Verification Stub Feature Switch will need to be enabled.
+This bypasses the whole Business Verification journey.

 ##### Request: